nkn002/nkn002.github.io/_pages/about.md

       <a href="https://arxiv.org/abs/2505.23941" class="button">paper</a> / <a href="https://vlmsarebiased.github.io/" class="button">website</a> / <a href="https://huggingface.co/datasets/anvo25/vlms-are-biased" class="button">dataset</a> / <a href="https://github.com/anvo25/vlms-are-biased" class="button">code</a>
     </div>
     <div class="publication-description">
-       We demonstrate that state-of-the-art LLMs are strongly biased toward well-known patterns and propose <b>VLMBias</b>, a VQA benchmark of 1.4k counterfactual images focusing on evaluating visual biases in VLMs.
+       We demonstrate that state-of-the-art LLMs are strongly biased toward well-known patterns with our proposed benchmark <b>VLMBias</b>, a VQA benchmark of 1.4k counterfactual images focusing on evaluating visual biases in VLMs.
     </div>
     </small>
   </div>